-Soccer Training Games such as these are fun and functional.
-You don't need much either, just a ball and a goal.
+Enough with the serious stuff let's get to some soccer training games such as these that are fun and functional.
+You don't need much either to pull them off too, just a ball and a goal.
 Now, in case you're not familiar with these games they are outlined below in detail.
 Just like any game everybody has their own rules and rules have been changed over time (probably by players to avoid losing).
-Anyway these are classics that have been around forever and you can find them on pro and amateur teams around the world, these soccer training games are popular for a reason.
+Anyway these are classics that have been around forever and you can find them on pro and amateur teams around the world, these soccer training games are so popular for a reason.

 Wembley or World Cup is quite simple.
 Depending on your numbers you can either play in teams of two or three or every man for himself (this is where friends are lost!).

 Game is usually played in the 18yard box or just beyond.

 You can only score a goal from outside the six yard box, or inside the six with your head.
 Last person to touch the ball before it goes in the net gets credit for the goal.

 Goalie in net, if they make a save they just punt it in the air to continue play.
 If you score you step off the field and advance to the next round, the last team remaining is eliminated, the remaining teams then start again and the same is repeated each round.